nuthanc/angular_course/routing-start/README.md

 ### Using a Fake Auth Service

 * Add Login and Logout button in Home Component to call auth service's login and logout respectively on click

+### Controlling Navigation with canDeactivate

+* If want to run some code before leaving the route(deactivating the route), we can use canDeactivate in appRoutes(For EditServerComponent)
+* A Guard needs to be a service, but we need the Component's property to decide what should be done
+* So we have service and interface and interface's method is implemented in the Component
+* We need to implement CanDeactivateGuard service and CanComponentDeactive interface
+* Don't forget to add CanDeactivateGuard in app.module's providers
+* EditServer Component should implement CanComponentDeactivate interface
+* Check edit-server component and can-deactivate-guard.service.ts
+* This is useful for preventing accidentally navigating away